tkm-analytics/welcome_data_analytics/README.md

 - **Data Visualization:** Visualizing data through charts, graphs, and plots helps in presenting the findings effectively.
 Visualizations make complex data easy to understand and interpret.

+- **Delivering Insights to Drive Business Intelligence:** The insights derived from the data analysis process play a crucial role in driving business intelligence.
+By translating data into actionable insights, organizations can make informed decisions and drive strategic initiatives.

 ## Stages of Data Analysis

 | Stage               | Description                                                                                      |